scheinerman/Matroids.jl/docs/src/index.md

 Finally, `all_bases(M)` returns an iterator that generates all the bases of `M`.
 Note that the number of bases may be enormous.

+## Equality Testing (Randomized)

+We provide the function `fuzzy_equal` that performs a randomized equality check of a pair of matroids.
+Two matroids are equal if their ground sets are equal and, for any subset `X` of the ground set, the rank of `X` is the same in both matroids.

+If two matroids have, say, 20 elements each, testing that the rank functions give identical results would entail calculating the ranks of over a million subsets.

+The function `fuzzy_equal` tests equality by repeatedly generating a random subset `X` of the ground set and checking that the rank of `X` is the same in both matroids.

+To use this function, simply call `fuzzy_equal(M1,M2)`.
+One thousand random sets `X` will be generated and their ranks compared.
+If the function returns `false`, the matroids are definitely not equal.
+If the function returns `true`, they probably are equal.

+#### Options

+* The number of tests can be modified by calling `fuzzy_equal(M1,M2,reps)` with a different value for `reps`.
+* A random subset of the ground set is created by choosing each element of the ground set with probability `0.5`.
+A different probability may be used by calling `fuzzy_equal(M1,M2,reps,p)` and providing a different value for `p`.

 # Operations